 Since April 2017, we have supported refugees in their desperate journey towards Europe.
-We are at the forefront of this humanitarian crisis, based on the northern shores of Lesvos, Greece.
+We are at the forefront of this humanitarian crisis, based on the shores of Lesvos, Greece.

 Refugee4Refugee founder Omar Alshakal sought to create a non-political organisation that addresses the needs and concerns of refugees, while also encouraging fellow asylum seekers to get involved and take the lead in relief efforts.